datvt-pexdia/robot-max-controller/README.md

 # robot-max-controller

 A minimal yet production-ready system to orchestrate a three-device robot (arm, neck, wheels) using a Node.js command server and an ESP8266 firmware client.
-The firmware runs in REAL mode by default (SIMULATION=false) and controls Meccano M.A.X hardware.
+The firmware runs in REAL mode by default (SIMULATION=false).
+Set SIMULATION=true to log to serial if you don't have motors attached.

 ## Project structure